Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 -- most people

-Or perhaps people have been burned too many times by NBC/CNN and other classic propaganda trolls.
-Not sure what these Russian troll sites say, I'm not on Facebook but it's sad when Breitbart has more truth than CNN.

 Stipulation is not truth.
-(Score:3, Insightful)
+(Score:4, Insightful)

 When people say "I want the truth," what they really mean is "I want evidence that justifies my forgone conclusions."